Disabled alternative access to the Montmartre Artists’ Studios Circuit

 At the corner with Rue Ravignan turn right.
 The street suddenly becomes steep, falling sharply away for about 20 metres.
 You will see a shaded square on front of you planted with horse chestnut trees, this is Place Emile Goudeau.

-The building to the right which is marked as point 9 in blue on the restricted access map and 2 on the normal access map, is a reconstruction of the Bateau Lavoir artists’ studios.
+The building to the right (point 9), is a reconstruction of the Bateau Lavoir artists’ studios.
 The Bateau Lavoir is chiefly famous for being the place where Pablo Picasso ‘invented’ modern art in 1907 with his breakthrough painting Les Demoiselles d’Avignon (The Young Ladies of Avignon).

 Picasso, when he first came to Paris in 1900, had another small studio where he stayed and worked for a few months.
 Please see the Picasso’s first studio page.
 This is point 3 on the normal access route at the top of Rue Ravignan.
 The building is not too far away but Rue Ravignan is extremely steep and so I do not advise a visit here.
 I now guide you back the way you came via Rue Orchampt.